|Previous College:||Juniata College|

-Before coming to Weston, Hager had spent the previous three and a half seasons as the associate head coach at his alma mater, Juniata College in Huntingdon, Pennsylvania.
-Hager was a huge part of the rebuilding process that has ascended the Eagles to their past two conference championship games in 2006-2007 and again in 2007-2008.
-As recruiting coordinator at Juniata, Hager helped successfully recruited three all-conference performers along with one D3hoops.com All-Region performer.
+Before coming to Weston, Hager had spent the previous three and a half seasons as the Associate Head Coach for Greg Curley, at Juniata College in Huntingdon, Pennsylvania.
+Hager played an important part in building a championship caliber program, which ascended the Eagles to conference championship games in 2007 and 2008.
+As recruiting coordinator at Juniata, Hager helped successfully recruit three All-Conference performers along with one D3hoops.com All-Region performer.

 Before arriving back at Juniata, Hager spent two seasons as the top assistant at Bethany College in West Virginia.
-In 2001-2002, the Bison finished 21-8, captured the President's Athletics Conference regular season and tournament championship and advanced to the 2nd round of the NCAA Tournament.
-Hager was a big part of the rebuilding year in 2002-2003 as he had a hand in recruiting one D3hoops.com All-American and two D3hoops.com All-Region performers.
+In 2001-2002, under head coach Rob Clune, the Bison finished 21-8, captured the President's Athletics Conference regular season and tournament championship and advanced to the Second Round of the NCAA Tournament.
+The following year, under head coach Aaron Huffman, Hager was a big part of the rebuilding process where he helped recruit one D3hoops.com All-American and two D3hoops.com All-Region performers.

-After earning his BA in Management/Marketing from Juniata, Hager completed a Master's of Science in Athletic Coaching Education at West Virginia University.
+After earning his BA in Management/Marketing from Juniata, Hager completed a Master's of Science in Athletic Coaching Education at West Virginia University in 2003.

 "We strive to provide a high level student-athlete experience while teaching life lessons and competing at the regional and national level.
 We believe our program's level of commitment will have consequence on the court, in the class room, and in society.
 We believe our players and alumni are our best assets and that's why we coach with honor and compassion."

 Jelani Townsell – Head Coach, Newbury College

 Nick Smith – Head Coach, Gardner High School

 For more information, please contact Coach Hager at email@example.com.